 Adeola Naomi Aderemi: Conjurer & Editor In Chief

 She is a graduate of speech and language therapy, currently working as a multimedia content creator, yoga therapist and founder of Warrior Woman, a rehabilitation program for trauma survivors.

-She has worked as a radio producer, program facilitator, model, fashion editor and creative director for various European instutitions
+She has worked as a radio producer, program facilitator, model, fashion editor and creative director for various European institutions

 As graphic designer and sociologist, Danielle has a strong focus on applied research and urbanism.
 She develops significant concepts along with a powerful visuality, that is capable of delivering complex content.
 From conviction, she chooses to work in transdiciplinary environments that enable her to cultivate a critical mind.
 In 2015 she co-founded »Spatial Codes« with Robin Coenen.
 Among others, their work has been featured in the collateral event of the 2016 Architecture Biennale in Venice.

-Momentarily based in Paris, both are also working as active members and Design Researchers at the Civic city network on an international platform.
+Momentarily based in Berlin, both are also working as active members and Design Researchers at the Civic city network on an international platform.